There are different rules for who pays for the ongoing cost of utilities and services, depending on what they are.

 Rental providers must pay the ongoing utility costs until a broken or faulty appliance has been replaced with one that meets efficiency standards.

-If the renter pays a charge that should have been paid by the rental provider, they can ask the rental provider to pay them back using a Notice to landlord of rented premises (Word, 573KB).
+If the renter pays a charge that should have been paid by the rental provider, they can ask the rental provider to pay them back using a Notice to rental provider of rented premises (Word, 97KB).
 The rental provider has 28 days to repay the charge.

-Similarly, if the rental provider pays a charge that the renter should have paid, they can ask the renter to pay them back using a Notice to tenant/s of rented premises (Word, 368KB).
+Similarly, if the rental provider pays a charge that the renter should have paid, they can ask the renter to pay them back using a Notice to renter of rented premises (Word, 88KB).
 The renter has 28 days to repay the charge.